damwhit/course-report-git-post/README.md

 pulling](./images/git-and-github.png)

 I can repeat the above process with few issues if I'm working on my own.
-However, if I decide to pull in one of my team members to work with me on the project, we need to incorporate **branching** into our workflow.
+However, if I decide to pull in a teammate to work with me on a project, we'll need to incorporate **branching** into our workflow.
 Branching makes it easier for us to update the same project simultaneously with limited headaches.
-The master branch is typically the one that should remain bug free throughout the duration of a project.
-Therefore, most of the time developers work on feature branches and use pull requests to update the master branch with their changes.

-Most developers follow a workflow similar to this:

-1. Create local branch
-2. Write some commits within local branch
-3. Push to Github
-4. Create Pull Request explaining changes that branch contains and have team members conduct a code review
-5. Merge to master once changes are approved
-6. Pull down new master commits locally
-7. Repeat
+If you want to go down that rabbit hole, [The GitHub Flow](https://guides.github.com/introduction/flow/) is a good explanation of what a basic branching workflow looks like.
+At Turing, we have our students incorporate a branching workflow starting in module 1, so that they're really comfortable using that workflow by the time they graduate.

 ## What sort of companies use Github for their development process?
 ### Can you give some examples?